-All structuring and advisory service fees received in connection with our investments are recognized as income.
+All transaction fees received in connection with our investments are recognized as income.
 Such fees typically include fees for services, including structuring and advisory services, provided to portfolio companies.
 We recognize income from fees for providing such structuring and advisory services when the services are rendered or the transactions are completed.
 Upon the prepayment of a loan or debt security, any prepayment penalties are recorded as fee income when received.
-Prior to the Formation Transactions, and in accordance with the prior limited partnership agreement, we historically recorded transaction fees for structuring and advisory services provided in connection with our investments as a direct offset to management fee expense.
+Prior to the Formation Transactions, and in accordance with the prior limited partnership agreement, we historically recorded transaction fees provided in connection with our investments as a direct offset to management fee expense.

-We also typically receive upfront debt origination or closing fees in connection with debt investments.
-Such upfront debt origination and closing fees are capitalized as unearned income offset against investments on our statement of assets and liabilities and amortized as additional interest income over the life of the investment.
+We also typically receive upfront loan origination or closing fees in connection with investments.
+Such upfront loan origination and closing fees are capitalized as unearned income offset against investments on our statement of assets and liabilities and amortized as additional interest income over the life of the investment.